 NOTE: REGISTRATION CLOSES PRIOR TO VOTING.
 YOU MUST BE PROPERLY REGISTERED AND CREDENTIALED BEFORE REGISTRATION CLOSES IN ORDER TO VOTE.
 THERE ARE NO EXCEPTIONS.
 PLEASE CHECK THE AGENDA AND MAKE SURE YOU ARE REGISTERED IN TIME TO VOTE.

 The State Party hosts an annual dinner Saturday evening, usually with a very interesting keynote speaker.
 This year there is also no-host bar.
-The dinner often sells out so it’s best to purchase your ticket when you register online or early at Convention.
-(A link for tickets will be posted prior to the Convention)
+Dinner tickets have sold out.

 More Hospitality Suites

 Saturday night often includes additional Hospitality Suites.
 All Suites are listed on the agenda, which will be posted online prior to Convention and provided onsite.

 Saturday will offer additional workshops and caucus meetings.
 All events are listed on the agenda, which will be posted online prior to Convention and provided onsite.
 REMINDER: pre-register for your Caucuses online to save time.
 The lines are often very long and you're likely to miss a part of the Caucus meeting waiting to get through registration.